Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 Listen to the way they talk about the country.

-Now, the the point is they have to be defeated.
+Now, the point is, they have to be defeated.

-I'm not sure our side's gonna play to win.
+I'm not sure our side's going to play to win.

 I don't know how many warriors we have on our side.

-So if our political enemy, in this case a Democrat Party, is in the midst of all of this chaos and turmoil, and if Mrs. Clinton and Senator Obama are in the process of ripping each other to shreds, we need to help that along.
+So if our political enemy, in this case, the Democrat Party, is in the midst of all of this chaos and turmoil, and if Mrs. Clinton and Senator Obama are in the process of ripping each other to shreds, we need to help that along.

-Now, I'm gonna sound like a broken record here, but Mrs. Clinton, should she get the nomination, already half the country hates her.
+Now, I'm going to sound like a broken record here, but Mrs. Clinton, should she get the nomination, already half the country hates her.

 She's got the highest disapproval numbers, the highest negatives of anybody that's ever run for office.